 I have recently expanded my knowledge on epidemiology by collaborating with Prof. Hans Heesterbeek from Utrecht University, a world expert in Epidemiology.
-In my stay in the Netherlands, I learned the theoretical background to develop mathematical models of biological processes (e.g. the basic reproduction number R0) of the transmission of two mosquito-borne pathogens: West Nile virus and the avian malaria Plasmodium (manuscript in preparation).
+In my stay in the Netherlands, I learned the theoretical background to develop mathematical models of biological processes (e.g. the basic reproduction number R0) of the transmission of two mosquito-borne pathogens: West Nile virus and the avian malaria Plasmodium (Ferraguti et al. 2021 Trans Inf Dis).
+Nowadays, I have just completed my Juan de la Cierva - Formación grant at the University of Extremadura (UEx), Spain, under the supervision of Professor Alfonso Marzal Reynolds.

-Currently, I continue studying the ecology of pathogens amplification investigating the dynamics transmission of mosquito-borne pathogens in University of Extremadura (UEx), Spain, under the Juan de la Cierva - Formación funding and the supervision of Professor Alfonso Marzal Reynolds (https://labmarzalunex.wixsite.com/labmarzal/people).
-In addition, in September 2020, thanks to the prestigious Marie Curie program (MSCA-IF), I will join the University of Amsterdam where I will work with Dr. Yael Artzy-Randrup, a theoretical ecologist with a unique background in mathematical modeling of infectious diseases, developing epidemiological models for the study of infectious diseases.
+Since January 2021, thanks to the prestigious Marie Curie program (MSCA-IF), I have joined the University of Amsterdam (UvA) where I will work with Dr. Yael Artzy-Randrup, a theoretical ecologist with a unique background in mathematical modeling of infectious diseases, developing epidemiological models for the study of infectious diseases.

 Overall, my main goal is to become an independent scientist specialized in mosquito-borne infectious diseases.